-Impairment is defined as an interference in professional functioning.
-Impairment is typically reflected in an inability to control personal stress, psychological dysfunction, or emotional reactions that may affect professional functioning.
-Impairment typically involves a decrease in level of skill or functioning.
+Problems with competence are defined as an interference in professional functioning.
+(Previously referred to as "impairment").
+These problems are typically reflected in an inability to control personal stress, psychological dysfunction, or emotional reactions that may affect professional functioning, typically involves a decrease in level of skill or functioning.
 Problems typically become identified as impairments: